 Faced with significant short-term challenges and a looming long-term collapse if nothing is done, there is an urgent need to i) agree a major new public funding settlement, ii) establish commitments from the main actors to put Good Work (and its equivalents across the UK) at the centre of the new investment and iii) encourage new thinking about the role of trade unions, employers’ associations and local government in guiding a continuous process of monitoring, learning and reform.
 Such action needs to be predicated on workforce planning which may be challenging in a highly fragmented sector.
 It does, however, need to be an aspirational goal to help meet the projected growth in demand for care workers and the pressures to improve quality of care.
 The work of the Integrated Care Partnerships in England may be able to support this endeavour.

-Finally, while this policy brief has focused on care workers in paid employment, it is important to remember that most adult social care is provided by unpaid or informal carers.
-A mixed economy of informal and paid care is essential to the sustainability of communities and society.
-Yet informal carers require support for them to stay in work, if they wish to do so (e.g., through carer’s leave, flexible working and/or a carer’s network at work), and proactive government measures to reduce the care penalty and support their own health if they choose to leave the labour market to provide care.

 About the authors